gerard-morera/CP/README.md

    - Daily analisis of possible incidents with payments in production.

-   - Design together with other team members architectural solutions for new features implementations.
+   - Design, together with other team members, architectural solutions for new features implementations.

-   - Main projects: New loyalty program
+   - Main projects: New loyalty program.

 ### BetVictor, Gibraltar (2016).
 Full stack Web Developer.